-Embracing automation is no longer a choice for enterprises.
-A recent study conducted by SS&C Blue Prism found that 69% of business leaders planning to adopt intelligent automation to streamline workflows, improve operational efficiency, drive workforce productivity, reduce costs, simplify regulatory compliance, and eliminate human errors.
-Simply put, workflow automation has emerged as a game-changer for CTOs, CIOs, and Decision-makers to better align IT with their business processes to accomplish these objectives whilst driving significant competitive advantages.
+Embracing automation is no longer a choice but a necessity for enterprises.
+A recent study conducted by SS&C Blue Prism has found that 69% of business leaders are planning to adopt intelligent automation to streamline workflows, improve operational efficiency, drive workforce productivity, reduce costs, simplify regulatory compliance, and eliminate human errors.
+Simply put, workflow automation has emerged as a transformative solution for CTOs, CIOs, and decision-makers to better align IT with their business processes and accomplish these objectives whilst driving significant competitive advantages.

-SharePoint, a widely adopted content management and workforce collaboration platform offers a comprehensive solution for implementing workflow automation.
-This Cloud-based platform not only transforms business processes from the inside out but also sets the stage for sustainable growth in the rapidly evolving digital landscape.
-No wonder, why 200,000+ organizations and 190 million people have SharePoint for content management, intranets, and team sites including 85% of Fortune 500 companies.
-Now, let’s dive deep into SharePoint’s workflow automation capabilities that empower businesses to offload time-intensive tasks that the workforce performs regularly to save both time and effort, increase efficiency, and bring consistency.
+SharePoint, a widely adopted content management and workforce collaboration platform, offers a comprehensive solution for implementing workflow automation.
+This cloud-based platform not only transforms business processes from the inside out but also sets the stage for sustainable growth in the rapidly evolving digital landscape.
+No wonder, 200,000+ organizations and 190 million people have adopted SharePoint for content management, intranets, and team sites including 85% of Fortune 500 companies.
+Now, let’s dive deep into SharePoint’s workflow automation capabilities that empower businesses to offload time-intensive tasks that their workforce performs regularly to save time and effort, increase efficiency, and bring consistency.

-SharePoint comes with a slew of built-in workflows that organizations can use straight away.
-Enterprises may also create custom workflows catering to the unique needs of their business.
-Let’s look at some commonly used SharePoint workflows.
+SharePoint comes with a slew of pre-programmed applications or workflows that automate and manage various business functions from initiation to completion.
+There are a wide range of built-in workflows that organizations can use straight away.
+Enterprises may also create custom workflows to meet the unique needs of their business.
+Let’s look at some commonly used types of SharePoint workflows.

 1. Approval Workflows